LostBeard/SpawnDev.BlazorJS/README.md

         // Call the private method WorkerMethod on this scope (normal) Console.WriteLine(WorkerMethod(WebWorkerService.InstanceId));

-        // Call the private method WorkerMethod in a WebWorker thread using an Expression Console.WriteLine(await WebWorkerService.TaskPool.Run(() => WorkerMethod(WebWorkerService.InstanceId)));
+        // Call a private synchronous method in a WebWorker thread using an Expression Console.WriteLine(await WebWorkerService.TaskPool.Run(() => WorkerMethod(WebWorkerService.InstanceId)));

-        // Call the private method WorkerMethod in a WebWorker thread using a Delegate Console.WriteLine(await WebWorkerService.TaskPool.Invoke(WorkerMethod, WebWorkerService.InstanceId));
+        // Call a private synchronous method in a WebWorker thread using a Delegate Console.WriteLine(await WebWorkerService.TaskPool.Invoke(WorkerMethod, WebWorkerService.InstanceId));

+        // Call a public async method in a WebWorker thread using am Interface Proxy var service = WebWorkerService.TaskPool.GetService<IMyService>();
+        Console.WriteLine(await service.WorkerMethodAsync(WebWorkerService.InstanceId));
     }
 }
 ```